pwcazenave/PyFVCOM/README.md

 Installing
 ----------

-At the moment, there isn't a particularly effective way of installing besides downloading the files and putting them in a directory which then needs to be added to your PYTHONPATH variable.
+In principle, python setup.py should install fvcom-py, though it is untested.
+Alternatively, download the fvcom-py directory, and add its contents to your PYTHONPATH.

 Running
 -------

-Easiest to see a few examples of my scripts at <https://github.com/pwcazenave/pml-irish-sea/tree/master/python>.
+See some examples at <https://github.com/pwcazenave/pml-irish-sea/tree/master/python>.